Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Life Support

 The illithids of Bluetspur toil to save their elder brain through all manner of outlandish scientific and medical means.
 Among the most bizarre of these schemes is the God-Brain's own: the creation of degenerate servants that hunt for balms for its affliction.
-These [[/5.
-Mechanics/Bestiary/Undead/Vampiric Mind Flayer (VRGR).md|vampiric mind flayers]] (see "chapter 5") slip from Bluetspur to prey upon Humanoids.
+These [[5.
+Mechanics\Bestiary\Undead\Vampiric Mind Flayer (VRGR).md|vampiric mind flayers]] (see "chapter 5") slip from Bluetspur to prey upon Humanoids.
 They then return to the God-Brain, bloated with cerebrospinal fluid to momentarily dull its suffering.

 ##### Closing the Borders

 When the God-Brain closes Bluetspur's borders, the surface of the domain is wracked by extreme electrical storms, and alien vapors rise at the domain's distant edges and within its hidden tunnels.
 Rather than barring creatures' escape, these Mists repress memories.
 Any non-Aberration who leaves Bluetspur is transported to a familiar place where they soon wake up, even if they weren't previously asleep.
-Their time in Bluetspur is repressed, altered as if by the [[/5.
-Mechanics/Spells/Modify Memory.md|modify memory]] spell.
+Their time in Bluetspur is repressed, altered as if by the [[5.
+Mechanics\Spells\Modify Memory.md|modify memory]] spell.
 See ""Recovering Memories"" below for more details.

 #### The God-Brain's Torment